 The cost of ASO is claim driven and therefore employers need to review their plan designs and understand where employee spending is occurring.
 A good third-party administrator will report all claims by certificate and category (drug, dental, paramedical, hospital, vision) to the employer.
 The certificate holder’s names should never be disclosed due to federal privacy laws.
 With this information, employers together with their administrators are equipped to respond to increasing health and dental costs.
 If an employee or their family has high drug claims, a drug cost management program can also be initiated.

 Employers have no control over the direction of government policy towards healthcare or how the Canadian economy will perform.
 However, they do have complete control over how they keep their employees healthy through these challenging times.
-The ASO model with stop-loss insurance, coupled with detailed claims reporting and ongoing management, is an excellent option of delivering a superior health and dental plan while controlling costs.
-As business advisors are looking for value added services to provide their clients, or tools to help retain good clients, the ASO solution with an appropriate level of stop-loss insurance is changing the way Canadian business thinks about health insurance.
+The ASO model with stop-loss insurance, coupled with detailed claims reporting and ongoing management, is an excellent option of delivering superior health and dental plan while controlling costs.
+As business advisors are looking for value-added services to provide their clients or tools to help retain good clients, the ASO solution with an appropriate level of stop-loss insurance is changing the way Canadian business thinks about health insurance.